Table of Contents

 Verdict

-If you’re starting fresh and need an answer in 30 seconds: non-technical team, ≤ 3-step workflows → Zapier.
-Engineering-adjacent team, branching workflows or > 5,000 ops/month → Make.
+Starting fresh and need an answer in 30 seconds?
+Non-technical team running 3-step-or-fewer workflows: Zapier.
+Engineering-adjacent team with branching workflows or more than 5,000 ops a month: Make.
 Re-evaluate every quarter.
 Pricing-policy changes are how this category usually surprises you.

 Related: Zapier review · Zapier vs Make · Best AI automation tools